gaurrav-git/Web-Portfolio/README.md

 - How `transition` creates smooth hover animations
 - How `box-shadow` and `border-radius` make cards look modern and clean

-## What I Want to Add in the Future

-- [ ] A real photo instead of the "GA" initials circle
-- [ ] JavaScript to make the contact form actually send emails (using Formspree)
-- [ ] A dark mode toggle button
-- [ ] Animations when sections appear as you scroll (using JavaScript IntersectionObserver)
-- [ ] More real projects as I build them during my MCA

 ## Acknowledgements

 - [Google Fonts](https://fonts.google.com) — for the free beautiful fonts